OM System OM-3

 Color

-In addition to the well-known, versatile OM System color reproduction models, the industry-respected "Natural" profile can be customized to create a unique color profile and saved into one of four slots via the new creative dial on the front of the camera.
-This is accomplished by adjusting the saturation of any number of 12 hue sectors at 11 increments.
-In other words, you can fine-tune the color response to create one of 313 billion possible color profiles, either to distinguish your work or to color-correct images with extreme precision.
+In addition to versatile OM System color reproduction models, the "Natural" profile can be customized via the new creative dial on the front.
+This allows adjusting the saturation of 12 hue sectors at 11 increments, creating one of 313 billion possible color profiles for unique aesthetics or precise color correction.

 OM-3 Custom Color Profile